Tencent/rapidjson/doc/pointer.md

 std::cout << sb.GetString() << std::endl;
 ~~~

-It can also stringify to URI fragment reprsentation by `StringifyUriFragment()`.
+It can also stringify to URI fragment representation by `StringifyUriFragment()`.

 # User-Supplied Tokens {#UserSuppliedTokens}